Evan Spiegel's Spectacle

 This is where you'll recall that not only did Tim Cook not do a live demo of the Vision Pro during its unveil – no one did.
 Even on video.
 Even in subsequent events.
 The first time we saw Cook wearing one was in a weird photoshoot for a magazine.
 Needless to say, this is 1,000 times better of a performance.
 Again, it's not like the Spectacles are the coolest-looking glasses either.
 And they're clearly pretty limited – you can see that very narrow field of view in the demo!
 Snap and Spiegel lean into it, warts and all.
 Again, he looks like he's having a blast using them and showing them off ("toggle the tint").

 We kick into yet another gear when he not only does a demo using AI prompts – he opens it up to the audience to shout out what they want to see him create.
 One slightly fails, but that really just served to let you know this was real.4 The rest worked without a hitch.
 Spiegel juggled all of this in real time, making jokes, having fun.
 A cowboy frog!
-Then then draws the Snapchat ghost and takes a Snap.
+Then he draws the Snapchat ghost and takes a Snap.
 He was in command.

 Naturally, we wrap with a video.
 And it's also good.
 A shot at both Apple and Meta with their VR headsets.
 Yes, those companies would argue that those are different products.
 But Snap would argue they're all a part of the same trend.
 And that is a trend that Snap hasn't liked the way it's been trending.
-It works because it's fun – sort of Wes Anderson featuring a Last of Us VR Zombie "Clicker" thing? – and, of course, it's fighting up.
+The clip works because it's fun – sort of Wes Anderson featuring a Last of Us VR Zombie "Clicker" thing? – and, of course, it's fighting up.
 Snap is the underdog here without the scale of Meta or the technical abilities of Apple or the resources of either.
 But they think they have an opening.
 Maybe they do, maybe they don't.5 But they nailed making the case.

 One more thing: Apple really, truly, needs to shift back to live events.